d1nt4s/portfolio/README.md

   - Serbian (almost native)
   - English (B2 upper-intermediate)

+All my skills I have been getting only from Web-resources, books, and seldom from video-lectures available in Internet.
+A great thanks to authors.

 To discuss with me more about my skills (if you are organisation) or to argue about my thought said before, please write me in telegram @d1ntes